redcartel/cdriveFoundation/unit2/03leapyear/LeapYear.md

 * To adjust for the year not being an exact number of days, some years have an extra day, the 29th of September.

-* A year is a leap year if it is divisible by 4.
+* Most of the time, a year is a leap year if it is divisible by 4.

 * A year is not a leap year if it is also divisible by 100.

-* But it is a leap year if it is divisible by 400.
+* But it is a leap year if it is also divisible by 400.

+2016 is a leap year.

+1900 and 2100 are not a leap years.

+1600 and 2000 are leap years.

 #### The assignment